Volunteer in Antigua, Guatemala!

 Antigua is a gorgeous colonial city classified as a UNESCO World Heritage Site.
 Once the capital of Guatemala, it is located right outside the capital, Guatemala City.
 Full of churches, cobbled streets, lively markets and amazing bars, the city is surrounded by volcanoes towering over the skyline.

-Several organizations are currently working hard to break this cycle of poverty and they need your help to lift poor children and entire communities out of bad conditions.
+Several organizations are currently working hard to break this cycle of poverty and they need your help to lift poor children and entire communities out of miserable conditions.
 Whatever Guatemala volunteering program you choose you can be happy knowing that you are making a huge difference for countless people through your love, passion and dedicated efforts.

 Do you want to experience an amazing country filled with natural and man-made splendors alike and make a difference in the lives of the people who live there?
 Contact IFRE today to start your journey!